RichardLitt/low-resource-languages/README.md

 * [brain](https://github.com/OpenSourceFieldlinguistics/brain) Neural networks in JavaScript
 * [cdec](https://github.com/redpony/cdec) Decoder, aligner, and model optimizer for statistical machine translation and other structured prediction models based on (mostly) context-free formalisms http://cdec-decoder.org/
 * [charlint](http://www.w3.org/International/charlint/) Charlint is a character normalization/checking tool written in Perl.
 Among else, it implements Normalization Form C of Unicode TR 15, as a test platform for Early Uniform Normalization in the W3C Character Model.
+* [clam](https://github.com/proycon/clam) Computational Linguistics Application Mediator -- Quickly turn NLP applications into RESTful webservices with a web-application front-end.
+You provide a specification of your command line application, its input, output and parameters, and CLAM wraps around your application to form a fully fledged RESTful webservice.
 * [clld](https://github.com/clld/clld) The `clld` python package is a toolkit to build cross-linguistic databases.
 A list of databases built with it is available at http://clld.org/datasets.html
 * [Cog](https://github.com/sillsdev/cog) Cog is a tool for comparing languages using lexicostatistics and comparative linguistics techniques.
 It can be used to automate much of the process of comparing word lists from different language varieties. http://sillsdev.github.io/cog/
 * [CTK](http://champollion.sourceforge.net/) Built around LDC's champollion sentence aligner kernel, Champollion Tool Kit (CTK) aims to providing ready-to-use parallel text sentence alignment tools for as many language pairs as possible.